Technical SEO

 Page is NOT mobile-friendly – mobile usability test.

 This error occurs when you check your webpage for mobile friendliness.
-There may be either one or both reasons from the two:-
+The possible reasons for this may be.

 1. Your page may not use a mobile-friendly theme.